Pilgrimss/final_project_dynamo/apps/dynamo/DEVELOP.md

 ## Server
 merkle tree
 ### Client Driven Coordination
-- Client picks a random dynamo node and downloads the dynamo membership state
+- Client picks a random dynamo node from *seeds* and downloads the dynamo membership state
 - Client determines the set of nodes form the preference list for any given key

 ### Partition